Understanding noise impacts from industrial wind farms

 Town of Lyme (New York)

-4.500-foot setback from residential villages
+4,500-foot setback from residential villages

 http://www.acousticecology.org/newsarchive/newsarchiveurban.html